open-component-model/ocm-spec/doc/introduction/README.md

 - transport
 - deployment or
-- other lifecycle-management aspects based on a well-defined description of software-artefacts, their types and the access to their physical content.
+- other lifecycle-management aspects based on a well-defined description of software-artifacts, their types and the access to their physical content.

 In that sense, the OCM provides the basis to
 - exchange information about software in a controlled manner by defining a location- and technology-agnostic reference framework to identify software artifacts
 - enable access to local technical artifacts via these IDs
-- verify the authenticity of the artefact content found in an actual environment.
+- verify the authenticity of the artifact content found in an actual environment.

 If software installations are described using the OCM, e.g. a scanning tool could use this to collect all technical artifacts it needs to check and store findings under the globally unique and location-agnostic identities provided by the model.